susom/mirc-ctp/README.md

 ### Requirements

-Since we run this tool on MacOS, it requires docker (see below)
+Since we run this tool on macOS, it requires docker (see below).
+Although we use macOS, community users have also reported running it successfully on Ubuntu Linux (but you must ensure you are using JDK v.8 and JRE v.8: on Ubuntu use `update-alternatives` to select your Java version).

 ### Installation